rumpelrausch/puudle/README.md

 Pack and copy these files and directories to your `node.js` hosting platform:

 - package.json
-- package-lock.json
 - .env.customize
 - backend/. (whole folder)
 - dist/. (whole folder)

-Then run `npm ci` and configure the starting point as `npm run start` or just `node backend/index.js.
+Then run `npm i` and configure the starting point as `npm run start` or just `node backend/index.js.

 ## TODO